Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### getTntId

-This API gets the Target user identifier \(also known as the `tntId`\).
+This API gets the Target user identifier (also known as the `tntId`).

-The tnt Id is returned in the network response from Target after a successful call to `prefetchContent` API or `retrieveLocationContent` API, which is then persisted in the SDK.
-The persisted tnt Id is used in subsequent Target requests until a different tnt Id is returned from Target, or a new tnt Id is set using `setTntId` API.
+The tnt ID is returned in the network response from Target after a successful call to `prefetchContent` API or `retrieveLocationContent` API, which is then persisted in the SDK.
+The persisted tnt ID is used in subsequent Target requests until a different tnt ID is returned from Target, or a new tnt ID is set using `setTntId` API.

 {% tabs %}
 {% tab title="Android" %}